Clamp (manga artists): Before their debut (1980s–1989)

-Clamp originally began in the mid-1980s as an eleven-member dōjinshi circle.
-This included O-Kyon (お·きょん), Sei Nanao (七穂せい, Nanao Sei), Tamayo Akiyama (秋山 たまよ, Akiyama Tamayo), Leeza Sei (聖りいざ, Sei Riiza), Sōshi Hishika (日鷺総司, Hishika Sōshi), Kazue Nakamori (中森かずえ, Nakamori Kazue), and Shinya Ōmi (大海神哉, Ōmi Shin'ya).
+Clamp originally began in the mid-1980s as an eleven-member dōjinshi circle, to fill a booth vacancy at Dream Comic, a doujin event in Osaka.
+To fill a vacancy next to Yun Kōga's CLUB/Y booth, they called themselves CLAMP, since club and clamp both started with kura (クラ) in Katakana spelling, and the booths were sorted according to gojūon order.
+The original circle included O-Kyon (お·きょん), Sei Nanao (七穂せい, Nanao Sei), Tamayo Akiyama (秋山 たまよ, Akiyama Tamayo), Leeza Sei (聖りいざ, Sei Riiza), Sōshi Hishika (日鷺総司, Hishika Sōshi), Kazue Nakamori (中森かずえ, Nakamori Kazue), and Shinya Ōmi (大海神哉, Ōmi Shin'ya).
 Three of Clamp's artists—Mokona, Tsubaki Nekoi, and Satsuki Igarashi—first began drawing manga when they were teenagers, inspired by friends.
 The three artists were good friends in the same school.
 They met and befriended Nanase Ohkawa through one of her friends who had bought comics from Mokona.
-The original group of twelve members began to meet at every event held in Osaka and Kobe, which usually occurred once a month.
-Before they began creating original work, the group produced dōjinshi of Captain Tsubasa, and yaoi dōjinshi of Saint Seiya.
-However, in 1987 the group stopped dōjinshi and began creating original work; it was at this time they began working on RG Veda, a loose adaptation of the Rigveda.
+The original group of eleven members began to meet at every event held in Osaka and Kobe, which usually occurred once a month.
+Before they began creating original work, the group produced dōjinshi of Captain Tsubasa, and yaoi dōjinshi of Saint Seiya and JoJo's Bizarre Adventure.
+However, in 1987, the group stopped dōjinshi and began creating original work; it was at this time they began working on RG Veda, a loose adaptation of the Rigveda.
 Their first collaborative work was entitled "Clamp", which they continued to work on until shortly after their debut.

 The group debuted as professional manga artists when they decided to print the manga RG Veda, which they had first started as a fan comic.
 After seeing the comic digest of the manga series that Clamp had published, an editor for Shinshokan's Wings manga magazine asked the group to work for them.
 They submitted an approximately sixty-page story as a sample, but the work was rejected.
 Ohkawa later lambasted the draft, stating that "everything was bad" and attributing the quality to the group's lack of experience, since they had never before completed a story as a cohesive group.
 The group was given another chance at publication should they submit a new story that Shinshokan liked; this time, they submitted RG Veda, which was serialized in Wings magazine.

 During the time before their official debut, the group moved to Tokyo and rented a small, two-bedroom apartment.
 Ohkawa stated that she thought she was "gonna die there".
 Nekoi stated that "the only private space [they] had was under [their] desk."